|

 paid to see the world!” it had said in the Postmaster General Handbook

 for Radio-Operators (1964 edition, at least).
 They just did not mention the occasional personal ‘trauma’ involved!
+The worst

 were the nights.
 Unable to sleep due in fact to the exhausting ritual of staying to stay upright during the day, and hearing